Branse Burbridge: Night fighter intruder

 In the late summer of 1944 Burbridge and Skelton also engaged V-1 flying bombs over England.
 They made their first interception on the night of 18/19 July without success.
 By September 1944 he had shot down three of the unmanned missiles.
 In September Bomber Command refocused on Germany after the victory in Normandy, and 85 Squadron continued its support operations.
 On 11/12 September Bomber Command's No. 5 Group RAF attacked Darmstadt.
 Other Groups flew "gardening", or mine-laying operations off the German coast while others carried out diversionary raids over Berlin.
 No. 8 Group RAF attacked synthetic oil plants at Gelsenkirchen and Dortmund.
 In the far north, Burbridge flew as intruder in support of mine-laying operations.
 He took a route over southern Denmark, and Skelton identified a Ju 188 over the Baltic Sea which Burbridge shot down.
 One month later, 85 Squadron supported the attack on Duisburg.
 Bomber Command dispatched 1,013 aircraft—519 Avro Lancaster, 474 Handley-Page Halifax bombers and 20 Mosquito night fighters—in Operation Hurricane on 14/15 October 1944.
 Burbridge and Skelton proceeded to Gütersloh airfield in the hope of intercepting German night fighters that attempted to take-off.
 Within a short time they saw two Ju 88s over the airfield.
-After a ten-minute chase the first—identified by Skelton through binoculars—was shot down after two firing passes, after AI contact had been temporarily lost.
+After a ten-minute chase the first—identified by Skelton through binoculars—was shot down after two firing passes, after AI radar contact had been temporarily lost.
 The second was dispatched minutes later.
 Burbridge's score was now 10 enemy aircraft.

 Four days later on 19/20 October 1944, Bomber Command attacked Stuttgart.
 Burbridge and Skelton claimed another Ju 188 over Metz.
 Next month, Burbridge and Skelton—now becoming well known as the "Night Hawks"—claimed their best single night tally.
 On 4/5 November 1944, over Bonn, they shot down four enemy aircraft with just 200 rounds of ammunition.
 They claimed three Ju 88s and a Messerschmitt Bf 110.
 It would seem their claims were misidentified: two are certain to have been Bf 110s rather than Ju 88s.
 This sortie increased Burbridge's tally to 15 enemy aircraft.
 He was awarded the bar to his DFC, which was "Gazetted" on 14 November 1944.
 It was awarded for reaching his 7th air victory some months earlier.
 Over Mannheim on 21/22 November 1944 they claimed a Bf 110 and a Ju 88 near Bonn for their 16th and 17th victories.
 On the night of 12/13 December, Bomber Command attacked Essen and Osnabrück.
 Burbridge and Skelton accounted for a Bf 110 and Ju 88 outside the city—both victories have been identified through German records.
 Only six bombers were lost on this mission and all of the 28 Mosquitos dispatched returned.